 Bersin (I love this guy!) explains that the HR technology market moves in 5-7 year cycles of rolling-out, implementing, and replacing tech.
 We are now in a transitional phase between two cycles.

-One of the biggest trends we are seeing is the arrival of a “new breed of pulse tools, feedback apps, and anonymous social networking tools”.
+One of the biggest employee engagement trends we are seeing is the arrival of a “new breed of pulse tools, feedback apps, and anonymous social networking tools”.
 These advanced performance evaluation methods for having regular check-ins with employees to understand where they are being challenged will eventually replace annual performance reviews.